CDCgov/dibbs-aws/README.md

 ## 4.6 Run Terraform Code In Your Designated Environment
 <em><strong>4.6.1.
 Run ECS Module Locally</em></strong>
 * To run your ECS Module Changes in your local terminal, navigate to _terraform/implementation/ecs/_ and run the following command: `cd /terraform/implementation`.
-* In your terminal run the ECS Script in your designated environment `./ecs.sh -e {insertEnvironmentName}`.\
+* In your terminal run the deploy script for your designated environment `./deploy.sh -e {insertEnvironmentName}`.\
 &nbsp;&nbsp;&nbsp;&nbsp;<u><em><strong>Note</em></strong></u>: The _-e_ tag stands for environment and you can specify `dev`, `stage`, `prod`
 &nbsp;&nbsp;&nbsp;&nbsp;or whatever environment your team desires.